haha1226564/crack_project/README.txt

 359 degrees.
 This technique is call data augmentation, which can be used to improve the validation loss and validation accuracy for small training data set.

+Note: I train and validate my model using the on-line dataset.
+I did NOT train or validate my model on the dataset you provided.
+I usd the dataset you provided as a one time testing data set.
+I only test my model on the data set you provided one time in order to test the generalization of my model.

 Future works:
 I can add fully connected layer of large size i.e. Dense(1024) instead of Dense(512) to improve model complexity and in turn to improve the validation accuracy.
+Since the crack is continuous in some sense, I can also improve my model by using structured prediction method.